 You don’t have to get a new card every time you want to earn points or cashback.
 Nope.
 Remember those cards you already have?
 Chances are, you can earn a good amount of points just by using them.

 The top cashback and travel rewards credit cards always offer points when you spend on the card.
 Just by using your card to make a purchase, you’re getting ahead.
 In addition to using them for your regular spending, some cards offer bonus categories that increase your point haul further.

-Let’s take our favorite card for beginners – the Chase Sapphire Preferred Card – as an example.
-With this card, you earn 2x points on travel expenses.
-If travel a lot, this could add up quickly.
+Let’s take our favorite card for beginners – the Chase Sapphire Preferred® Card – as an example.
+With this card, you earn 5x points on travel purchased through the Chase Ultimate Rewards portal.
+If you travel a lot, this could add up quickly.
 Read our full Chase Sapphire Preferred Card review here.

 Co-branded cards take it a step further by offering extra points for spending with that particular brand.
 [Editor’s note: This following offer is no longer available.]
 For instance, with the Marriott Rewards Premier Credit Card you currently earn five points per dollar spent with the card at Marriott properties.
 You also get a free night at any Marriott hotel, categories 1-5, anywhere in the world… but who’s counting?

 Paying for Flights and Stays